hoodiehq/hoodie/CONTRIBUTING.md

 Example:

-> Short and descriptive example bug report title
+> Short and descriptive example bug report title:
 >
 > A summary of the issue and the browser/OS environment in which it occurs.
 If
 > suitable, include the steps required to reproduce the bug.
 >
-> 1. This is the first step
+> 1. This is the first step.
-> 2. This is the second step
+> 2. This is the second step.
 > 3. Further steps, etc.
 >
-> `<url>` - a link to the reduced test case
+> `<url>` - a link to the reduced test case.
 >
 > Any other information you want to share that is relevant to the issue being
 > reported.
 This might include the lines of code that you have identified as